Lombardy: Electronics

 The largest European semiconductor company STMicroelectronics employs 5,600 people at its plant in a suburb of Milan.
-Manufacturers of general-purpose integrated circuits (ICs) Agrate Brianza, which employs 4,500, and Cornaredo, which employs 1,100, have R&D and production facilities.
+Manufacturers of general-purpose integrated circuits Agrate Brianza, which employs 4,500, and Cornaredo, which employs 1,100, have R&D and production facilities.

 SAES Getters in Lainate produce getters, alkaline metal dispensers, cathodes and materials for thermal management.
-Their products are used in various devices such as X-ray tubes, microwave tubes, solid state lasers, electron sources, photomultipliers, radio-frequency amplification systems, night-vision devices, pressure sensors, gyroscopes for navigation systems and MEMS devices.
+Their products are used in various devices such as X-ray tubes, microwave tubes, solid-state lasers, electron sources, photomultipliers, radio-frequency amplification systems, night-vision devices, pressure sensors, gyroscopes for navigation systems and MEMS devices.

 Magneti Marelli has headquarters and manufactures automotive electronics in Corbetta.
 Leonardo Electronics Division in Nerviano designs and develops airborne radar and computers, space equipment.
 Candy Hoover and Whirlpool (brands: Whirlpool, Indesit, Ariston, Hot Point, Ignis) make home appliances in Lombardy.

+Energy

+In Lombardy, in 2015, electricity consumption per inhabitant amounted to 6,374 Wh.
+In the same year, gross energy production reached 41 GWh per 10,000 inhabitants and 26% of electricity consumption was covered by energy from renewable sources.
+There are 488 hydroelectric plants, 1,056 thermoelectric plants, 7 wind plants and 94,202 photovoltaic plants.
+The length of power lines in the region in 2014 is 3867.8 km, of which 2190.8 km are 220 kV and 1677 km are 380 kV.

 Fashion

-Lombardy has always been an important centre for silk and textile production, notably the cities Pavia, Vigevano and Cremona.
+Milan is a fashion capital of the world.
+Lombardy has always been an important centre for silk and textile production, notably the cities of Pavia, Vigevano and Cremona.
 Milan is one of the fashion capitals of the world; the city has approximately 12,000 companies, 800 showrooms and 6,000 sales outlets; the city hosts the headquarters of global fashion houses.
 The best-known high-class shopping district is Quadrilatero della moda.

 In 2009, Milan was regarded as the world fashion capital, surpassing New York, Paris and London.
-Most of the major Italian fashion brands, such as Luxottica, Valentino, Versace, Prada, Armani and Dolce & Gabbana and Zegna are currently headquartered in Milan.
+Most of the major Italian fashion brands, such as Luxottica, Valentino, Versace, Prada, Armani, Dolce & Gabbana and Zegna are currently headquartered in Milan.
+Buttons are manufactured in the industrial districts of Grumello del Monte and Palosco.

-Castel Goffredo, in the Province of Mantua, is known locally as the "city of the stocking"; it is an important district for the production of women's hosiery.
-Fourteen other communities also belonging to this district are: